Your journey starts here

 Cate School accepts applications for 9th, 10th, and 11th grades only.
 We do not accept applications for 12th grade, post-graduate (PG) programs, or mid-year admission.

-September – January: Campus Visits and Interviews
+September – January: Campus Visits and Virtual Interviews

 January 15: Application Deadline